We are travelling again!

-And I’ve got several international trips planned during the next six months.
-After only domestic travel during the past year and a half, I’m trying to refresh my memory on what to pack in my carryon bag.
+I’ve got several international trips planned during the next six months.
+After mostly domestic travel during the past two years, I’m refreshing my memory on what to pack in my carryon bag.

 On an overseas flight, there are several items that can make the journey healthier and more comfortable.
 While everyone has a few pet items they can’t do without, here are things I consider necessary to pack in my carryon.

 Compression socks.
 Even if you’ve never had a problem with blood clots in your legs, long socks with mild compression will help relieve any swelling or achiness.
 You can find cute and crazy socks (forget blah black and brown) in varying levels of compression to fit your needs.
 Just catching a glance of these wardrobe necessities will cheer you up.

 Disinfecting wipes and spray.
 You know what that’s for—spray or wipe all surfaces you’ll be touching in public transportation, and keep your hands clean throughout the journey.

 Eye mask.
 If you plan to catch a few winks on the flight, a darkening eye mask that fits snuggly to your face is a necessity.
 You can buy comfortable molded masks that fit away from your eyes so eyelashes don’t rub against it.

 4. Pack noise-cancelling earphones or ear plugs, if you are sensitive to surrounding noises.
 I usually am okay without these, but you might want to include them.

 Slippers are handy if you want to remove your shoes on a long flight.
 That’s one of the first things I do, as my feet tend to swell when we get high in the air.
 Slippers are comfy and will keep your feet and socks clean (Who wants to walk on dirty airplane floors?)